 Children who have a lifelong need for specialized care, such as those with craniofacial disorders, are embraced by our care teams.
 Our pediatric neurosurgeons understand the continuous needs of their patients regardless of age and are vested in making certain that the transition from childhood to adulthood is simplified by not needing to change care teams.
 Our teams work with children through their adolescence, teen years and early adulthood to help them understand their responsibility for their health and achieve their personal goals at every stage.

-When it is time, we help our patients seamlessly transition to one of our adult physicians in the NewYork-Presbyterian Neurology & Neurosurgery program, the #2 program in the country according to U.S. News & World Reports.
+When it is time, we help our patients seamlessly transition to one of our adult physicians in the NewYork-Presbyterian Neurology & Neurosurgery program.

 Why Choose Us